Monthly Membership Meetings

 Anyone who wants to participate and can sit quietly for 2 hours is welcome.
 You must be present for the entire time—it is not possible to start late or leave early.

-2018 Plant Studies will be held at the farm on the following dates:
+Plant Studies will be held once a month on the second Saturday from 3-5pm

-If you have a group of 3 or more and would like to arrange a plant study for a date other than one of these, contact Karen (see contact info above)
+If you have a group of 3 or more and would like to arrange a plant study for a date other than one of these, contact Karen at 734-475-7451

 WEED & SINGS